Top

 Florida is a no-fault divorce state.
 In essence, the only basis needed for a spouse to obtain a dissolution of marriage in Florida is that “irreconcilable differences” have arisen.

-This can be very difficult for some Christians to accept because this means that even if you do not want a divorce, do not believe in divorce and refuse to get divorced – the Court will grant a divorce.
-For those forced into this process, it is imperative that you do so with Christian counsel.
+This can be very difficult for some Christians to accept because this means that even if you do not want a divorce, do not believe in divorce, and refuse to get divorced, the Court will grant a divorce.
+For those forced into this process, you must do so with Christian counsel.

 Our team offers assistance in a variety of areas relating to divorce, including: